Molecule-Serverless/moleculeos/README.md

 - c: means the count to run test cases (e.g., 100 means run 100 times)

+### Tests

+MoleculeOS includes a set of unit test cases and regression test.

+Please refer src/tests/README.md for more info.

+Note: ensure you can pass regression test before you issue any PR/MR/updates.

 #### (Example/ipc) User-client and User-server communicate